 All adults who come into contact with children and young people in their work have a duty of care to safeguard and promote their welfare.

 The vast majority of adults who work with children act professionally and provide a safe environment for children, however there are times when the behaviour of adults can give rise to allegations of abuse being made against them.

 Children can be subjected to abuse by those who work with them in any setting.
 All allegations of abuse or maltreatment of children by a professional, staff member, foster carer, or volunteer must therefore be taken seriously and treated in accordance with consistent procedures.

-Professionals from different agencies will meet to discuss concerns and decide what should happen.
-These are called LADO strategy meetings.
+Professionals from different agencies will meet in LADO strategy meetings to discuss concerns and decide what should happen.
 The LADO will chair the meetings and make sure that what is decided is carried out.